 Kill the Golden Goose

-Mr. Parker's most prominent move role was that of Mauna Loa, in Kill the Golden Goose.
+Mr. Parker's most prominent movie role was that of Mauna Loa, in Kill the Golden Goose.
 Debuting in August of 1979, Mr. Parker plays an assassin hired to kill three witnesses, who are scheduled to testify before a Senate Subcommittee.
 Trying to stop him is another great martial artist, Bong Soo Han.

 This is definitely my favorite "B" movie of all time.
 Yes, it's a low budget movie with bad acting, but on the other hand, it's Ed Parker playing a role he was born to play.
 He smashes, crashes and kills everything in his path and he does it all with the evil-eye look of a man who really enjoys his work.